jasonHYLam/new-todo-list/README.md

 - Use of ES6 import/export.
 - Use of .gitignore.
 - Create multiple instances of Node elements rather than assign the same instance multiple times.
+- Importance of indexes (as data attributes or values if select option)to match DOM elements to objects.